© Jeff

 around the island of Vivara, the Ischia Bank (off the

-south-eastern coast of Ischia), and the waters in front
+south-eastern coast of Ischia), and the waters in front of

-Ischia.
-These areas permit bathing, snorkeling, scuba
+permit bathing, snorkeling, scuba diving, boats under

-diving, boats under sail, rowboats and, with some
+sail, rowboats and, with some restriction, motorized

-restriction, motorized passenger access to cruise vessels,
+passenger access to cruise vessels, mooring and anchoring

-mooring and anchoring at specified spots, local commercial
+at specified spots, local commercial fishing, sport

-cultivation of fish, crustaceans, molluscs and aquatic
+crustaceans, molluscs and aquatic plants for commercial

-(standing for the English term "no-take) is part of zone
+term "no-take) is part of zone B, however, and here there

-all professional or sport fishing, unauthorized sport
+are absolute prohibitions of all professional or sport

-diving, and aquafarming.
+fishing, unauthorized sport diving, and aquafarming.

 Zone C is actually a partial reserve area.
 It